stronginteractions/website/content/about.md

 title: About
 ---

-**Strong Interactions** is a podcast about exploring the new frontiers in nuclear physics at the upcoming Electron Ion Collider, by Maria Żurek and Markus Diefenthaler.
+**Strong Interactions** is a podcast about exploring a new frontier in nuclear physics at the upcoming Electron Ion Collider, by Maria Żurek and Markus Diefenthaler.

 ## Maria Żurek